Robert Card: What we know about suspect in Maine mass shooting

 Who are the victims?

-To date, 15 of the 18 victims killed in the shootings have been identified – including a 14-year-old boy who had gone to the bowling alley with his father that tragic night.
+All 18 of the victims killed in the shootings have been identified – including a 14-year-old boy who had gone to the bowling alley with his father that tragic night.

 Aaron Young, 14, was with his father Bill Young at the Just-In-Time Recreation bowling alley for an evening with their bowling league when the shooting unfolded, Bill’s brother Rob Young told Reuters.